Enrollment-stage Backdoor Attacks on Speaker Recognition Systems via Adversarial Ultrasound: Discussion and Future Work

+\textbf{An Unsupervised Detection Method.} \bd has been demonstrated to resist common signal pre-processing techniques and the classical inaudible voice attack detection methods well.
+To mitigate this newly discovered threat, we adopt NormDetect~\cite{li2023learning} that has been demonstrated to protect billions of legacy devices instantly in an unsupervised manner.
+We reproduce NormDetect using 30,042 benign samples from the open-source Fluent Speech Commands.
+At the same time, we leverage dual-channel information to enhance NormDetect.
+Specifically, it not only reconstructs each channel's audio spectrum and obtains the anomaly score, where the larger score indicating that it is tend to be attack, but also calculates the spectrum similarity between two channels.
+We fine-tune the hyper-parameter, i.e., weights of Our evaluation on the benign and attack audios denotes that NormDetect derives 97.82\% on detecting \bd.
+We consider it is due to the intrinsic sound field distribution property and nonlinearity effects of ultrasound-based attacks are very significant to be detected.

-\textbf{Potential defense.} Common signal pre-processing techniques and representative software-based inaudible voice attack detection methods do not protect against \bd well.
-We envision that GuardSignal~\cite{he2019canceling} inspired by the ANC (active noise canceling) methods might cancel out the ultrasound carrier of our modulated backdoor, rendering the attack unsuccessful due to the weak demodulated \bd's energy.
-Note that such defense requires additional equipment that actively emits ultrasound signals, which is power-consuming and difficult to be integrated into most compact smart devices.
-A passive method~\cite{zhang2021eararray} relying on multiple microphones and leveraging the ultrasound propagation characteristics: high directivity and attenuation.
-Despite such a defense that may require modification of the microphone array layout according to its prototype, it can increase the bar of adversaries launching \bd attacks.
-Additionally, lip motion-based authentication using Doppler effect~\cite{lu2018lippass} is also a potential approach due to not being affected by the influence of contaminated voiceprints.
+\textbf{Other Potential Countermeasures.} In addition to the sophisticated software-based mitigation, we envision that leveraging the inherent differences between ultrasound and audible voice~\cite{he2019canceling,zhang2021eararray}, as well as adopting non-speech-based biometric authentication~\cite{lu2018lippass,yan2019catcher} can be instrumental in enhancing the security of personal identification or access control systems.
+GuardSignal~\cite{he2019canceling} draws inspiration from the ANC (active noise canceling) methods might cancel out the ultrasound carrier of our modulated backdoor, thus thwarting the attack due to the weakened demodulated \bd's energy.
+Note that it requires additional equipment to actively emit ultrasound signals, making integration into the compact smart devices challenging and power-consuming.
+On the other hand, EarArray~\cite{zhang2021eararray} operates in a passive manner by leveraging multiple microphones and taking advantage of the ultrasound's unique propagation characteristics, such as high directivity and attenuation.
+While implementing this defense may necessitate adjusting the microphone array layout according to its prototype, it effectively raises the bar for adversaries attempting \bd attacks.
+Additionally, LipPass~\cite{lu2018lippass} relying on the Doppler effect induced by lip movements during speaking, and the fieldprint from dual-microphone-captured sound field distribution~\cite{yan2019catcher,li2023towards}, are immune to \bd attacks based on voiceprint embedding poisoning.